-We’ve put together a beginner’s guide to structured data and Schema made easy, as well as a handy cheat sheet for you to print off and use at your own convenience.
+We’ve put together a beginner’s guide to structured data and Schema made easy.
+You’ll also find the link to a handy cheat sheet that you can print off and use at your own convenience.

 What is structured markup?

 Web page features such as reviews, recipes, ratings, events, and product descriptions are easy for human visitors to recognise but search engines can find them harder to decipher.
 This is where structured markup comes in.